DemiurgeApeiron/ComsProgram/README.md

 outlook ha tiene un alto numero de connexiones 1330, muy sesagado de los otros sitios, sin embargo como es un sitio confiable y es my usado en ambientes de trabajo es muy poco probable que sea una amenaza.
 Por otro lado k9oggvetufjky45ogief.ru tiene un numero de conexiones 232 ridiculas y su numbre parece ser autogenerado por lo cual sugiero banear de la coneccion.

+# Avance 5

+1. Una ip interna, que llamaremos A, la cual se comunica con algunas otras computadoras internas.
+2. Algún sitio con nombre raro, al cual denominaremos B.
+3. Un sitio web normal que tiene un volumen de tráfico anómalo en un día, el cual denominaremos C.

+4. Utilizando un grafo con las conexiones entre las ip de la red interna, determina la cantidad de computadoras con las que se ha conectado A por día. ¿Es A el vértice que más conexiones salientes hacia la red interna tiene?

+In 10-8-2020
+top vértice que más conexiones salientes hacia la red interna tiene: 10.8.134.106
+#-of outgoing connections to 10.8.134.59: 1

+In 11-8-2020
+top vértice que más conexiones salientes hacia la red interna tiene: 10.8.134.106
+#-of outgoing connections to 10.8.134.59: 1

+In 12-8-2020
+top vértice que más conexiones salientes hacia la red interna tiene: 10.8.134.106
+#-of outgoing connections to 10.8.134.59: 1

+In 13-8-2020
+top vértice que más conexiones salientes hacia la red interna tiene: 10.8.134.59
+#-of outgoing connections to 10.8.134.59: 287

+In 14-8-2020
+top vértice que más conexiones salientes hacia la red interna tiene: 10.8.134.88
+#-of outgoing connections to 10.8.134.59: 1

+In 15-8-2020
+top vértice que más conexiones salientes hacia la red interna tiene: 0.0.0.0
+#-of outgoing connections to 10.8.134.59: 0

+In 16-8-2020
+top vértice que más conexiones salientes hacia la red interna tiene: 0.0.0.0
+#-of outgoing connections to 10.8.134.59: 0

+In 17-8-2020
+top vértice que más conexiones salientes hacia la red interna tiene: 10.8.134.59
+#-of outgoing connections to 10.8.134.59: 32

+In 18-8-2020
+top vértice que más conexiones salientes hacia la red interna tiene: 10.8.134.118
+#-of outgoing connections to 10.8.134.59: 1

+In 19-8-2020
+top vértice que más conexiones salientes hacia la red interna tiene: 10.8.134.17
+#-of outgoing connections to 10.8.134.59: 1

+In 20-8-2020
+top vértice que más conexiones salientes hacia la red interna tiene: 10.8.134.88
+#-of outgoing connections to 10.8.134.59: 1

+In 21-8-2020
+top vértice que más conexiones salientes hacia la red interna tiene: 10.8.134.24
+#-of outgoing connections to 10.8.134.59: 1

+2. Utilizando el grafo del punto anterior, ubica la cantidad de computadoras que se han conectado hacia A por día. ¿Existen conexiones de las demás computadoras hacia A?

+In 10-8-2020
+Number of connections to IP 10.8.134.59: 0

+In 11-8-2020
+Number of connections to IP 10.8.134.59: 0

+In 12-8-2020
+Number of connections to IP 10.8.134.59: 0

+In 13-8-2020
+Number of connections to IP 10.8.134.59: 181

+In 14-8-2020
+Number of connections to IP 10.8.134.59: 504

+In 15-8-2020
+Number of connections to IP 10.8.134.59: 0

+In 16-8-2020
+Number of connections to IP 10.8.134.59: 0

+In 17-8-2020
+Number of connections to IP 10.8.134.59: 515

+In 18-8-2020
+Number of connections to IP 10.8.134.59: 549

+In 19-8-2020
+Number of connections to IP 10.8.134.59: 516

+In 20-8-2020
+Number of connections to IP 10.8.134.59: 532

+In 21-8-2020
+Number of connections to IP 10.8.134.59: 491

+3. Utilizando un grafo de conexiones a sitios web, determina cuántas computadoras se han conectado a B por día.

+In 10-8-2020
+Number of connections through port 443 to k9oggvetufjky45ogief: 0
+Number of connections through port 443 to mkevjvtfe6dxajlsdfhb.com: 0

+In 11-8-2020
+Number of connections through port 443 to k9oggvetufjky45ogief: 0
+Number of connections through port 443 to mkevjvtfe6dxajlsdfhb.com: 0

+In 12-8-2020
+Number of connections through port 443 to k9oggvetufjky45ogief: 0
+Number of connections through port 443 to mkevjvtfe6dxajlsdfhb.com: 0

+In 13-8-2020
+Number of connections through port 443 to k9oggvetufjky45ogief: 1
+Number of connections through port 443 to mkevjvtfe6dxajlsdfhb.com: 1

+In 14-8-2020
+Number of connections through port 443 to k9oggvetufjky45ogief: 0
+Number of connections through port 443 to mkevjvtfe6dxajlsdfhb.com: 0

+In 15-8-2020
+Number of connections through port 443 to k9oggvetufjky45ogief: 0
+Number of connections through port 443 to mkevjvtfe6dxajlsdfhb.com: 0

+In 16-8-2020
+Number of connections through port 443 to k9oggvetufjky45ogief: 0
+Number of connections through port 443 to mkevjvtfe6dxajlsdfhb.com: 0

+In 17-8-2020
+Number of connections through port 443 to k9oggvetufjky45ogief: 0
+Number of connections through port 443 to mkevjvtfe6dxajlsdfhb.com: 0

+In 18-8-2020
+Number of connections through port 443 to k9oggvetufjky45ogief: 0
+Number of connections through port 443 to mkevjvtfe6dxajlsdfhb.com: 0

+In 19-8-2020
+Number of connections through port 443 to k9oggvetufjky45ogief: 0
+Number of connections through port 443 to mkevjvtfe6dxajlsdfhb.com: 0

+In 20-8-2020
+Number of connections through port 443 to k9oggvetufjky45ogief: 0
+Number of connections through port 443 to mkevjvtfe6dxajlsdfhb.com: 0

+In 21-8-2020
+Number of connections through port 443 to k9oggvetufjky45ogief: 0
+Number of connections through port 443 to mkevjvtfe6dxajlsdfhb.com: 0

+4. Utilizando el mismo grafo del punto anterior, indica cuántas computadoras se han conectado a C por día.

+In 10-8-2020
+Number of connections through port 443 to outlook: 0

+In 11-8-2020
+Number of connections through port 443 to outlook: 0

+In 12-8-2020
+Number of connections through port 443 to outlook: 0

+In 13-8-2020
+Number of connections through port 443 to outlook: 0

+In 14-8-2020
+Number of connections through port 443 to outlook: 0

+In 15-8-2020
+Number of connections through port 443 to outlook: 0

+In 16-8-2020
+Number of connections through port 443 to outlook: 0

+In 17-8-2020
+Number of connections through port 443 to outlook: 0

+In 18-8-2020
+Number of connections through port 443 to outlook: 0

+In 19-8-2020
+Number of connections through port 443 to outlook: 0

+In 20-8-2020
+Number of connections through port 443 to outlook: 0

+In 21-8-2020
+Number of connections through port 443 to outlook: 0

+5. (Pregunta sin código): Investiga que es un ping sweep, un DDoS, un servidor de comando y control y un botmaster. ¿Ves estos elementos en tus datos?

 # División de trabajo:

 Javier Alejandro Martínez Noe: